 Employers are prohibited from implementing English-only policies, broadly or to specific workers, in order to exclude individuals from particular national origins.

 If an English-only policy is put in place, for it to be legal, the employer must be able to prove that is not for discriminatory purposes but rather the policy exists to create a more effective business.

 Furthermore, before implementation of the English-only policy, employees must be notified of when English must be spoken and be provided with an outline of the penalties that will apply if the policy is broken.
 If an employee is in violation of the policy but is unaware of the policy's existence, and the employer alters their employment state, the employer could be found guilty of national origin discrimination.
 It must be noted that several western states have exceptions to this rule.

 It can be difficult to find evidence that the law is being broken when the English-only policy is only applied to workers who are fluent in English and their first languages, particularly in California and other western states.

-If a job does not require fluency in English but an employer still implements English-only policies directed towards employees who do not speak English very well, this may be unlawful.
+If a job does not require fluency in English but an employer still implements English-only policies directed toward employees who do not speak English very well, this may be unlawful.

 Employers may not penalize employees for speaking a little of their own language during working hours or away from work, and they may not subject the employees to never-ending monitoring.